Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Results

 For each quasar, an effective signal-to-noise ratio can be defined as

-A moderate threshold of $\mathrm{S/N}<3$ is applied to reject the sources with high proper motions while retaining a sufficiently large number of quasars.
-In addition, we apply a quality cut of $\mathrm{RUWE}<1.2$ (Renormalised Unit Weight Error), which is a reliable goodness of fit statistic selecting sources with well behaved astrometric solutions.
-This combined selection balances the trade-off between reducing measurement noise and maintaining a sample size large enough to reliably detect the correlated signal induced by gravitational waves.
-As a result, we obtain a final sample comprising positions, proper motions, their uncertainties, and correlations for 1\,505\,427 quasars.
-Statistical properties of the selected quasar sample from the \textit{Gaia}-CRF3 catalogue are presented in Table \ref{tab:quasar_stats}.
+A moderate threshold of $\mathrm{S/N}<3$ is applied to reject sources with high proper motions while retaining a sufficiently large number of quasars.
+In addition, we apply a quality cut of $\mathrm{RUWE}<1.2$ (Renormalized Unit Weight Error), which is a reliable goodness of fit statistic selecting sources with well behaved astrometric solutions.
+This combined selection balances the trade-off between reducing measurement noise and maintaining a sample size large enough to reliably detect the correlated signal induced by GWs.
+As a result, we obtain a final sample comprising positions, proper motions, their uncertainties, and correlations for 1 \, 505 \, 427 quasars.
+The statistical properties of the selected quasar sample from the \textit{Gaia}-CRF3 catalog are presented in Table \ref{tab:quasar_stats}.

-As a first step in the analysis of the proper motions of the selected quasar sample, we applied the vector spherical harmonics (VSH) formalism to estimate and remove large-scale systematic effects, represented by the lowest-order harmonics.
-These terms account for the residual rotation of the celestial reference frame and for the apparent dipole pattern induced by the acceleration of the Solar System barycentre.
+As a first step in the analysis of the proper motions of the selected quasar sample, we applied the VSH formalism to estimate and remove large-scale systematic effects, represented by the lowest-order harmonics.
+These terms account for the residual rotation of the celestial reference frame and for the apparent dipole pattern induced by the acceleration of the Solar System barycenter.